There were days that I remember from touring with my various bands where I just lost track of days. There were days on my trips to Europe, especially

 However, while waiting for our crew to reassemble I hobbled over to the bar area to chill and struck up a conversation with a woman (a very hot woman) who shared with me that it was her birthday, but little else.
 She only spoke French.
 My non-existent French tried to understand her but I could not.
 So, since it was her birthday I just bought her a drink and we shared in a moment of the language of alcohol before her friends grabbed her and pulled her onto the dancefloor to dance to a Sublime song.
 Lame.

 Anyway, we assembled the posse and headed back to the record store.
 It was now 3am.
 I had seen so many drunk teenagers, and had been spoken down to in French just enough to warrant wanting to go to the home of our host and sleep; but we did not.
 Upon arriving at the record store there was more drinking, talking, and number exchanging.
 This little wind-down was probably the most deserved and necessary interaction of the evening.
-We parted ways with hugs, kisses, and number exchanges, and made our way to the suburbs where we were going to be spending the night.
+We parted ways with hugs, kisses, and number exchanges, and made our way to the suburbs where we were going to be spending the n

 30 minutes later we were in the burbs and sleeping.
 It was sleep well spent.
 Montreal blew me away in many ways.
 Our people were fucking so amazing.
 The rest of the people, the ones littering the streets trying to get drunk and laid, um, well, they were just joke fodder.
 As predicted, right...?